Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 ALLOCATED: The amount of allocated CPU.

 CPU is allocated according to the size of your compute or your autoscaling configuration, if applicable.
 For example, if your compute size is .25 CU (.25 vCPU with 1 GB RAM), your allocated CPU is always 0.25.
 With autoscaling, allocated CPU increases and decreases as your compute size scales up and down in response to load.
-If autosuspend is enabled and your compute transitions to an idle state after a period of inactivity, allocated CPU drops to 0.
+If scale to zero is enabled and your compute transitions to an idle state after a period of inactivity, allocated CPU drops to 0.

 Used: The amount of CPU used, in Compute Units (CU).